linobollansee/build-a-custom-chatgpt-web-app/README.md

 - The database file `chat.db` is created automatically
 - To reset the database, delete `chat.db` and restart the backend

-## Extension Challenges
+- Use the provided clear-db scripts: `.\clear-db.ps1` (Windows) or `./clear-db.sh` (Mac/Linux)

+## Additional Enhancement Ideas

-Want to enhance the app?
-Try these challenges:
+Want to further enhance the app?
+Try these:

-1. **Streaming responses**: Implement Server-Sent Events (SSE) to stream ChatGPT responses word-by-word for a typing effect

-2. **Multiple chat sessions**: Add a `session_id` column to support multiple independent conversations

-3. **Message editing**: Allow users to edit previous messages and regenerate responses
+1. **Message editing**: Allow users to edit previous messages and regenerate responses

-4. **Export conversations**: Add a button to export the conversation as JSON or text file
+2. **Export conversations**: Add a button to export the conversation as JSON or text file

+3. **Session titles**: Auto-generate meaningful session titles from the first message

+4. **Search**: Search across all sessions

-5. **Dark mode**: Add a theme toggle for dark/light mode
+5. **Tags**: Add tags to sessions for categorization

 ## Technology Stack